-Helping families with children ages three to kindergarten entrance navigate opportunities and resources, including early childhood screening and preschool enrollment.
+Helping families with children under age five (prior to kindergarten entrance) navigate opportunities and resources, including early childhood screening and preschool enrollment.

 Helping families with: